Columnaris Treatment, Symptoms, & Disease

 Treating Columnaris in Betta Fish

-• Isolate the fish: Move the affected betta to a separate quarantine tank to prevent the infection from spreading.
+• Isolate the fish: Move the affected betta to a clean quarantine tank with appropriate water parameters and filtration.

 Columnaris Treatment Options